Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Regularized Learning in Banach Spaces

-Thus $f^0$ is a minimizer of the minimization of $\risk$ over $\Banach$, and moreover $f^0$ is solved approximately by the composite regularized learning which is to minimize $\risk_n+\lambda\norm{\cdot}$ over $\Banach$.
-If $\risk_n^b,\risk_n^w$ both satisfy the conditions of the representer theorems, approximation theorems, and convergence theorems in Section \ref{sec:ThmRegLearn}, then it is easy to check that $\risk_n$ satisfies the same conditions.
-Therefore, the representer theorems, approximation theory, and convergence theorems hold true for the composite algorithms if they hold true for the both algorithms.
+Thus, $f^0$ is a minimizer of the minimization of $\risk$ over $\Banach$, and $f^0$ is solved approximately by the composite regularized learning for minimizing $\risk_n+\lambda\norm{\cdot}$ over $\Banach$.
+If $\risk_n^b,\risk_n^w$ both satisfy the conditions of the representer theorems, pseudo-approximation theorems, and convergence theorems in Section \ref{sec:ThmRegLearn}, then it is easy to check that $\risk_n$ satisfies the same conditions.
+Therefore, the representer theorems, approximation theory, and convergence theorems hold true for the composite algorithms if they hold true for both individual algorithms.